 Kirk W. Caldwell served as the Mayor of the City and County of Honolulu, Hawaii from 2010 until January 2, 2021, when his second elected term ended.
 The Charter of the City and County of Honolulu limits the term of Mayor to no more than two consecutive full terms.
-Mr. Caldwell served as Managing Director of the City and County of Honolulu from January 2009 to July 2010.
-Mr. Caldwell was Of Counsel to the law firm of Ashford & Wriston from 2011 to December 31, 2012, where he had worked from 1984 to 2009, including as partner.
+Mr. Caldwell served as Managing Director of the City and County of Honolulu from 2009 to 2010.
+Mr. Caldwell was Of Counsel to the law firm of Ashford & Wriston from 2011 to 2012, where he had worked from 1984 to 2009, including as partner.
 Much of his practice consisted of representing financial institutions, including Territorial Savings Bank.
 Prior to his appointment as Managing Director of the City and County of Honolulu, Mr. Caldwell served as the majority leader for the State of Hawaii House of Representatives and had served as a state representative from 2002 to 2008.
-Mr. Caldwell remains active in community affairs, has taught a class at the University of Hawaii Law School and has written a book on the COVID-19 pandemic.
+Mr. Caldwell remains active in community affairs, has taught classes at the University of Hawaii Law School and at Hawaii Pacific University and is currently in the process of writing a book.
 Mr. Caldwell provides the Board of Directors with a significant understanding of the communities in which we operate.
 Moreover, his experience as an attorney that represented financial institutions continues to provide value to the Board.